Angel of Portugal: History

 The cult of the Guardian Angel of Portugal declined considerably after the 17th century, and was officially restored in 1952, its feast day being inserted into the Portuguese liturgical calendar by Pius XII.

-Lúcia dos Santos and her cousins Francisco and Jacinta Marto, the three children who claimed in 1917 to have experienced a series of Marian apparitions at the Our Lady of Fátima events, claimed the angel to have appeared before them three times in 1916.
+Lúcia dos Santos and her cousins Francisco and Jacinta Marto, the three children who claimed in 1917 to have seen Marian apparitions now titled Our Lady of Fátima, also reported that this angel had visited them three times beforehand in 1916, calling himself the "Angel of Peace".
+They said he taught them the first two Fátima Prayers, as well as penance, before giving them Holy Communion.

 The Angel of Portugal has at times been identified as Saint Michael.